Can Octopus still work for EV drivers without a driveway?

 What Octopus now offers for no-driveway drivers

 Octopus has started treating no-driveway EV drivers as a distinct group rather than an awkward exception.
 Its April 2026 press release described a kerbside charging offer for new Octopus Electric Vehicles lease customers, using Electroverse with selected networks such as Ubitricity and Connected Kerb.
-The offer was described as 50% off kerbside charging and, at the time of that release, charging from as little as 22.5p/kWh for eligible lease customers.
-Check the current Octopus EV No Driveway No Problem page before treating that as available to you, because the deal is tied to lease terms, selected networks and fair-use limits.
+The live Octopus EV page now frames the choice as either a selected-network kerbside discount or an Electroverse charging credit, depending on the lease route.
+Check the current Octopus EV No Driveway No Problem page before treating either option as available to you, because the offer is tied to personal leasing, selected networks, lease terms, agreed mileage and fair-use limits.

 Separate from that lease offer, Octopus Electroverse remains useful if you public-charge because it brings many networks into one app or card.
 The important distinction is simple: Electroverse is a payment and access layer, not a promise that every public charger becomes as cheap as a home cheap-rate window.